 You don’t have to be a guru or dedicate hours each day to meditate.
 Perhaps the most popular form of meditation, mindfulness meditation, is a great place to start.
 All you have to do is focus on the breath.
 You can begin to practice with just a few minutes each morning or take one-minute meditation breaks throughout your day.

 Another easy way to rapidly improve your brain health is by supporting it with a brain-healthy diet.
 Feeding your brain optimally will not only help your overall health but also improve brain health and cognitive function.
 You have a “second brain,” the enteric nervous system, in your gut which communicates with the brain in your head.
 What you put in your mouth directly affects what goes on in your brain.
 One study found that the bacteria in peoples’ guts shifted within three to four days of a major diet change.

 To get brain benefits, you just need to make small changes to something you already do every day — eat.
-To get the most brainpower out of your diet, you will want to include fatty fishes, foods with probiotics, whole grains, leafy greens and lots of lean protein.
+To get the most brainpower out of your diet, you will want to include fatty fish, foods with probiotics, whole grains, leafy greens, and lots of lean protein.